 This helps organizations proactively respond to institutional investors who want to focus on strategic long-term value creation.
 Unfortunately, COSO does not succinctly help internal auditors know how to link risk assessments to value creation or preservation and does not provide prescriptive guidance on how to measure risks.

-5. FAIR Risk Management
+5. FAIR risk management

 FAIR Risk Management